SheaML/ShadedRelief_Landsat_Tutorial/README.md

-# ShadedRelief_Landsat_Tutorial
+# Shaded Relief + Landsat with free GIS tools: a tutorial

-A tutorial for combining shaded relief maps with Landsat imagery using free GIS tools
+A tutorial for combining shaded relief maps with Landsat imagery using free GIS tools.

+See the pdf.